combinators/labyrinth/README.md

 Results are served via MQTT.

+Anna Vasilieva and Moritz Reudel created a [video demonstration](https://github.com/combinators/labyrinth/blob/master/video.mp4) using the laser based visualization facilities of the test lab at [FLW Dortmund](https://flw.mb.tu-dortmund.de/).
+In the demo results are interpreted by Unity3D which then controlls the laser system to show computed movements.

 The protocol is as follows:
 0. Start an MQTT broker, e.g. [Mosquitto](https://mosquitto.org/) via `mosquitto -c mosquitto.conf` with the [provided config](https://github.com/combinators/labyrinth/blob/master/mosquitto.conf).
 1. Start an [Agent](https://github.com/combinators/labyrinth/blob/master/src/main/scala/org/combinators/labyrinth/Agent.scala) using `sbt run`.